 What happens in a case affected by ICWA where your parental rights are at stake?

-When ICWA is applicable then a foster placement case must include the testimony of an expert witness that the continued custody by the parent is likely to result in serious emotional or physical harm.
+When ICWA is applicable, a foster placement case must include the testimony of an expert witness that the continued custody by the parent is likely to result in serious emotional or physical harm.
 Because foster care placement goes against the goals of ICWA, every possible effort must be taken to find a suitable home with family members who are also Indians.

-What is serious emotional or physical damage?
+What is severe emotional or physical damage?